-The project will analyse how Islam is understood on university campuses and will enable an open, informed discussion about Islam as an aspect of British life.
-It will present a fair, accurate and evidence-based picture of the way things are.
-To accomplish this, fieldwork will be undertaken at four universities in England, Wales and Scotland, and two Muslim Higher Education providers.
+Running from 2015 to 2018, the project analysed how Islam is understood on university campuses with a view to an open, informed discussion about Islam as an aspect of British life.
+It aimed to present a fair, accurate and evidence-based picture.

-Through effective knowledge exchange with various academic and non-academic stake-holders, the project will develop and share practical answers to the challenges facing higher education in the UK today.
-The project is based at SOAS and is led by Professor Alison Scott-Baumann together with Dr Sariya Cheruvallil-Contractor (Coventry), Dr Mathew Guest (Durham), Dr Shuruq Naguib (Lancaster) and Dr Aisha Phoenix (SOAS).
+The project was based at SOAS and led by Professor Alison Scott-Baumann together with Dr Sariya Cheruvallil-Contractor (Coventry University), Professor Mathew Guest (Durham University), Dr Shuruq Naguib (Lancaster University) and Dr Aisha Phoenix (SOAS) with Kareem Darwish (SOAS).

 The project’s report, Islam and Muslims on UK University Campuses: perceptions and challenges, was published in July 2020.